KTH/devops-course/contributions/presentation/week3/edwinso-tiar/README.md

 ## Description
 How we can adopt Feature Flags to help migrating issues in deployment environment with Canary deployment

-Canary deployment helps testing changes with real requests without makeing the whole system unavailable.
-However, ther emight be cases that we want to avoid requests hitting canary deployment instances. in this case, feature flag can be a solution to ensure system availability while still testing changes with canary deployment.
+Canary deployment helps testing changes with real requests while not makeing the whole system unavailable.
+However, there might be cases that we want to avoid requests hitting canary deployment instances. in this case, feature flag can be a solution to ensure system availability while still testing changes with canary deployment.

 **Relevance**